patient recruitment rare disease

 Harriet’s journey to rare disease research

 Harriet's path into rare disease research began during her academic career in pediatric oncology.
-While completing a PhD at the Institute of Cancer Research, she gained an understanding of synthetic lethality in osteosarcoma.
-The birth of her son, who has a rare condition, led her to change her focus towards rare disease research and drug development, and eventually launch PCD Research to address the lack of treatments for primary ciliary dyskinesia (PCD).
+Her PhD at the Institute of Cancer Research focused on synthetic lethality in osteosarcoma, grounding her in the genetics of disease at a molecular level.
+The birth of her son, who has a rare condition, shifted her focus from oncology to rare disease drug development and led her to found PCD Research, an organization working to advance treatments for primary ciliary dyskinesia (PCD).
+This combination of clinical research experience and firsthand exposure to the gaps in rare disease care shapes much of the perspective she brought to the discussion.

 Challenges in rare disease drug development

-• Economic viability: The small market size for individual rare diseases often deters investment in drug development.
+• Economic viability: The small market size for individual rare diseases often deters investment in drug development, particularly for conditions where the addressable patient population numbers in the hundreds or low thousands.

 Solutions for rare disease research